For the Majority,

 weather.
 If we get snow or floods, the large part of the population

 living in the country could be unable to vote.
-A century ago, the
+The 12 December date

-the evening, after dark our streets are so dangerous they won't
+they decide to vote in the evening, after dark our streets are so

-be able to leave their house so they lose their vote.
-These risks
+dangerous they won't be able to leave their house so they lose their

-were summed up perfectly by Jeremy Corbyn, on 28 October: "the
+vote.
+These risks were summed up perfectly by Jeremy Corbyn, on

 - saying one thing, voting another - sums up the whole dreadful